Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/shaka-packager.md

 ## Testing packaged content

 Upload your packaged files and manifest to AWS S3 or an equivalent hosting service.
-You can now test your newly packaged content with our player on the VUDRM Admin site.
+You can now test your newly packaged content with our player on the Studio DRM Admin site.

 A guide can be found at the following link - [Test Your Stream](https://docs.vualto.com/projects/vudrm/en/latest/UserGuide/VUDRM-Admin.html#test-your-stream)